 Newton Youth Hockey: Girls Learn to Play Hockey

-Not all Learn to Play Hockey programs are "one size fits all"; therefore, we are excited to offer a Girls Sprites/Learn to Play Hockey program for girls of all ages!
+Not all Learn to Play Hockey programs are "one size fits all"; therefore, we are excited to offer a Girls Sprites/Learn to Play Hockey program for girls in middle school!
 The program is reflective of NYH's Sprites/Learn to Play Hockey coed program but in an environment that is suitable for those girls that prefer to learn in an all-girls atmosphere.
 The primary goal of the NYH Sprites/Learn to Play Hockey program is to create an environment that engenders confidence and an interest in hockey.

 All of the drills are designed to generate as much fun as possible while learning the core hockey skills and techniques.
 We will begin the 4-week program with a concentration on skills development, skating, stick handling, and coordination.
 Each week, we will build on the skills learned from the week before.

 The Girls Learn to Play Hockey program is open to skaters ages 8 and older.
 If you have a skater outside these years wanting to participate, please